pierreroth64/pyzigbee/docs/arch.rst

   The *dummy* classes are used for testing

-The client code (application side) only relies on Gateway objects which are created by the library.
+The client code (application side) only relies on Gateway objects which are created by the *GatewayFactory*.

 Interfaces
 ^^^^^^^^^^